B. 1620 in Quebec City, Quebec

 When the first settlers arrived in Quebec, among them were a few young women.
 The earliest birth to take place there was that of Hélène Desportes, born on July 7, 1620 to Pierre Desportes and Françoise Langlois.
 Hélène was named for her godmother, Hélène Boullé, the wife of Samuel de Champlain.
 It's believed that she had no siblings.
 When Champlain died in 1635, he left young Hélène 300 livres in his will, although since the will was overturned, she probably never received the money.

 After Quebec was taken over by Englishman David Kirke in 1629, Hélène returned to France with her parents.
-They moved to the town of Dieppe in Normandy, and it seems that within five years, both of her parents died.
+They moved to the town of Dieppe in Normandy, and within five years, both of her parents died.
 Hélène returned to Quebec when the French reclaimed it and on October 1, 1634, married Joseph Guillaume Hébert at the age of 14.
 The marriage contract lists her aunt and uncle, Abraham Martin and Marguerite Langlois, as witnesses.
 Hélène's husband Joseph was the son of Louis Hébert, who had remained in Quebec during the English occupation.
 Hélène and Joseph had three children before he died in 1639.

 On January 9, 1640, Hélène married Noël Morin, a wheelwright, in Quebec City.
 She received a dowry of 200 livres from her new husband.
 She herself owned a house which measured 24 by 18 feet "near the church of Notre-Dame, with 2 arpents of land near Mont-Carmel and a garden measuring 40 perches."
 Between 1641 and 1656, Hélène and Noël had 12 children.
-Hélène became a midwife in the colony, likely because she had so much experience with it herself.
+Hélène became a midwife in the colony, likely because she had so much experience with childbirth herself.

 Hélène died June 24, 1675 at age 55.
 Her husband Noël died five years later in 1680.